bawn92/bawn92.github.io/_posts/blog/2018-10-13-Side-Project-Journey.markdown

 ##### Overview

- The Gaelic Point is a web application I developed for viewing Gaelic football data.
+ The Gaelic Point was a small web application I developed for viewing Gaelic football data.
 The idea for the application, while important, was not the primary reason for taking on a new side project.
-The goal was to go through the journey and process of bootstrapping an idea from start to finish.
+The goal was to go through the process of bootstrapping a web application from start to finish.

 This blog will share that journey and process, along with my thinking at the various stages throughout the development life cycle.